ebenz99/epiet/README.md

 ## VANDYHACKS VI - ART

 This was originally a project I took on at Vandyhacks VI for their art theme.
 With Python 3.8.3 and the pygame version listed in the `requirements.txt` file, this should work.
-For a demo, I'd recommend using the IDE to open `demoInput.txt` and running that.
+For a demo, I'd recommend using the IDE to open `paintings/demoInput.txt` and running that.
+If you have any questions or would like to collaborate, feel free to reach out: ebensma@clemson.edu

 ## How to use (PLEASE READ)